Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

-You care about your little ones; you want them to grow up safely, away from unhealthy substances.
-You want to nourish their rapid development, and you know that toxins affect them much more than they affect us.
+You care about your little ones; you want them to grow up safely, as protected as possible from the myriad of unhealthy substances that surround us.
+You want to nourish their rapid development, and you know that toxins affect them much more than they affect us adults.

 The safest area rugs are those made with natural materials such as wool or cotton and made by hand rather than machine.
 Hand-woven rugs without latex backing are best.